-“My dad worked at a sawmill and my mom became a manager of a convenience store,” Stokes said.
+“My dad worked at a sawmill and my mom became a manager of a convenience store,” Stokes says.
 “My mom was my best friend growing up and she raised me to be something different.
 I could have easily fallen into the crowd of my peers, people who never thought of college and never really cared about school in general.
 My parents made sure I had everything they didn’t.”

-A Florida native, Stokes has benefitted from a Bright Futures Scholarship, awarded to Florida high school graduates for high academic achievement, and an athletics scholarship when he became part of the Knightro mascot team.
+A Florida native, Stokes benefitted from a Bright Futures Scholarship, awarded to Florida high school graduates for high academic achievement, and an athletics scholarship when he became part of the Knightro mascot team.
 He also received a one-time scholarship his freshman year from, Idaho Timber, his father’s employer.
 Getting financial help was key to helping Stokes reach his goal.

 “Growing up, my mom and dad worked hard.
-Both of my parents were poor and on assistance growing up, and college was never even a thought for them,” Stokes said.
+Both of my parents were poor and on assistance growing up, and college was never even a thought for them,” Stokes says.
 “My mom is my hero, and everything I am today is because of her.
 She guided me to be a standout student, a servant of my community, and a light in the world.”

-He also works part-time at the Student Union and full-time for Wycliffe Bible Translators.
+He also worked part-time at the Student Union and full-time for Wycliffe Bible Translators.
 The Orlando company translates Bibles into other languages; Stokes helps plan events and handles the company’s social media as part of the marketing team.